|Yup, those are bags of books.

 1) You just spent a few months abroad, how did a change in scenery and routine affect your writing habits?

 –It changed everything!
-I have always been an evening writer, haunting coffee shops, and suddenly I found myself in the suburbs of Liverpool, where the last café closed at 6pm, and the buses stopped running into the city center.
+I have always been an evening writer, haunting coffee shops, and suddenly I found myself in the suburbs of, where the last café closed at 6pm, and the buses stopped running into the city center.
 I had to stay at home, and home was a house with eight other people!
 I had to become a morning writer, an afternoon writing, an anytime-I-can-focus writer.

 2) I love the character names in NEAR WITCH.
 How did you come up with Wren, Cole and Lexi and the others?

 –Names are, for me, foundational.
 I can’t start seriously writing until I know a character’s name, and once they have a name, I hate having to change it.
 Some names just kind of…come with the character, but others take days, weeks, to get right.
 Lexi came that way, as did Wren, I simply heard them having a conversation, and knew what they would call each other.
 But Cole was trickier.
 His a plot-based name, as people will see when reading.
 In fact, it’s not even his real name.

 3) If the local sub/hoagie/whatever-they-call-them in Nearwich what would be on it?shop were to create a

 –Hahahahahah.
 Best question ever.
 A Nearwich would be made with a dense, hearty bread, the kind Lexi’s mother makes, chicken, some moor berry jam, garnished with greens from Wren’s little garden by the house.
 It might be held together by a single crow feather instead of a pick, and each sandwich would come, happy-meal-style, with a token from Magda and Dreska, a little pouch of herbs or a sticks-and-stone bird.

 4) What has been the most fulfilling part of your author journey?